+6-4 System Cooling

-6-3 System Fans
+System Fans

-Three 8-cm hot-swap fans provide the cooling for the system.
-It is very important that the chassis top cover is properly installed and making a good seal in order for the cooling air to circulate properly through the chassis and cool the components.
-See Figure 6-2.
+Three 8-cm hot-swap chassis fans provide the cooling for the SuperServer 2028R-E1CR24N.
+It is very important that the chassis top cover is properly installed in order for the cooling air to circulate properly through the chassis and cool the components.
+See Figure 6-3.